DakobedBard/dsi-spark/individual.md

 ##Part 1: RDD and Spark Basics

-Here we will be just using a master/driver node in Spark (PySpark).
-In the next part we are going simulate a master-worker cluster to run our jobs.
+Here we will get familiar with the basics of Spark (PySpark).
+We will be just using a master/driver node.
+In `Part 3`, we are going simulate a master-worker cluster to run our jobs.

 1. Initiate a `SparkContext`.
 A `SparkContext` specifies where your cluster is, i.e. the resources for all your distributed computation.
 Specify your `SparkContext`